AguaClara/horizontal_filtration-DEPRECATED/Horizontal Filtration Spring 2018.md

 Also before you referred to yourself as "the team" now you are "HorFi" (Pick one or the other)
 </div>

-Since the backwash velocity (V_backwash) is necessarily greater than the filter velocity (V_filter) as the volumetric flow is the same while cross-sectional area is less, it is the principal design constraint.
-With some math, the area of backwash (A_backwash) and area of flow (A_flow) may be calculated.
+Since the backwash velocity is necessarily greater than the filter velocity as the volumetric flow is the same while cross-sectional area is less, it is the principal design constraint.
+With some math, the area of backwash and area of flow may be calculated.

 With these dimensions calculated, the filter box can then be rendered as seen below.